MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ---

-# How to publish and manage R web services in R Server with mrsdeploy
+# How to publish and manage R web services in Machine Learning Server with mrsdeploy

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x**

 This article details how you can publish and manage your **analytic web services** directly in R. You can deploy your R models, scripts, and code as web services using the functions in the [mrsdeploy R package](../r-reference/mrsdeploy/mrsdeploy-package.md).
-The mrsdeploy R package containing these functions is installed with both Microsoft R Server and Microsoft R Client.
+The mrsdeploy R package containing these functions is installed with both Machine Learning Server (and Microsoft R Server) and Microsoft R Client.

 These web services can be [consumed in R](how-to-consume-web-service-interact-in-r.md) by other authenticated users or in the [language of their choice via Swagger](how-to-build-api-clients-from-swagger-for-app-integration.md).